CA-MERN/MERN-Part-A-Docs/README.md

 * Returned Recipe Search Page:
     * View list of returned recipes based on the user's fridge and pantry contents.
     * Title of the page is how many recipes the user can make.
-    * Each recipe you can see name, image, prep time and rating.
+    * Each recipe you can see name, image, prep time.
     * Each recipe you can see how many ingredients you have to make it e.g. "You have 4/8 ingredients".
     * Filter feature used to filter recipes, this include diet, health labels, cuisine and prep time.
     * Save option under each recipe to save to user's recipe collection.
-    * Maybe if recipe in users saved collection, alert on screen (change button colour).
+    * If recipe in users saved collection, alert on screen (change button colour).
 * Single Recipe page:
     * The recipe information includes name, image, source, prep time, servings and calories per serving.
     * Ingredients are listed.